Camden Road railway station: Services

-Connections

-London Buses routes 29, 46, 253 and 274 and night routes N29, N253 and N279 serve the station.

-There is also an official out of station interchange with Northern Line services at the nearby Camden Town underground station.
+Proposals

 Camden Highline

-In the future there may be a walking connection to and from King's Cross station.
-The Camden Highline is a proposed public park and garden walk transforming a disused section of the North London line between the two stations.
+From 2015 to 2026, there was a proposal for a walking connection to and from King's Cross.
+The Camden Highline was a proposed public park and garden walk alongside the North London line.
+The project was abandoned in May 2026.

 Potential reinstatement of platform 3

+Plans for the North London line upgrade originally included reinstatement of the two disused tracks through Camden Road station.
+In 2008 this was removed from the project to save costs and to ensure the upgrade would be completed in time for the 2012 Summer Olympics.

 In a London Rail Freight Strategy released by Network Rail in May 2021, proposed reinstatement of platform 3 as a through platform, with platform 2 becoming a turn back for a potential peak hour service from Camden Road to with potential to continue these during the off peak.